-- 7.5 outside hours for each credit hour of lecture/laboratory

-Students are expected to complete homework outside the classroom in addition to classroom requirements.
-The minimum outside clock hours are stated on each course syllabus and documented in each course description in the catalog.
-Additional outside clock hours may be, but not limited to, required written assignments, written book reports, required reading and homework assignments, oral presentation activities, hands-on practice sessions, etc. Grading for the outside preparation hours is published on each syllabus on a course-by-course basis approved program.
-These students may be full or part time.
+- 7.5 outside hours for each credit hour of lecture/laboratory each course description in the catalog.
+Additional outside clock hours may be, but not limited to, required written assignments, written book reports, required reading and homework assignments, oral presentation activities, hands-on practice sessions, etc. Grading for the outside preparation hours is published on each syllabus on a course-by-course basis